 State and federal public health officials agree that masks and social distancing are proven methods to prevent the spread of COVID-19; therefore, masks and social distancing will continue to be required under certain circumstances at Delaware State University.
 Our COVID-19 Operations Policy will be periodically updated regarding mask mandates.
 We encourage members of our campus community to review this policy regularly.

 - What happens to students who decline to get vaccinated?

 All requests for exemptions will be reviewed on an individual basis.
 Students who do not qualify for an exemption may take classes online.

 - Will the University be hosting any additional vaccination events before the fall semester begins?

-If anyone has problems accessing the submission portal, they should email appdev [at] desu.edu.
+If you have problems accessing the submission portal, please email appdev [at] desu.edu.